There is considerable debate about whether to use vinyl printing or screen printing for t-shirts. Although both methods offer high-quality

-Screen Printing vs Vinyl Printing; which is better?
+Screen Printing vs. Vinyl Printing: Which is better?

-visit here for the best digital tshirt printing machines
+Visit here for the best digital t-shirt printing machines

-and Best Screen Printing Kits for Beginners
+and Best Screen-Printing Kits for Beginners

 VINYL PRINTING